-73.1 Consent Election.
+73.1 Consent Election

 - (a) Anonymity.
 Parties are free to give or withhold their consent to magistrate judge jurisdiction.
 No judge will be notified as to the identity of any party giving or withholding consent to the exercise of jurisdiction by a magistrate judge, except when all parties consent.
-No party may disclose its own or any other party's consent or lack of consent. - (b) Filing or Destruction.
-If all parties consent to magistrate judge jurisdiction, each party's written consent will be filed in the record of the case.
-If fewer than all parties consent to magistrate jurisdiction, the parties' consent forms will be destroyed at the conclusion of the case in this court. - (c) Notice.
+No party may disclose its own or any other party's consent or lack of consent. - (b) Filing.
+Information about filing consent forms electronically is available on the court's public website, www.mtd.uscourts.gov. - (c) Notice.
 When a civil action has been referred to a magistrate judge under L.R.
 72.2(a), the clerk will notify the parties of such referral and advise them that they may give or withhold consent to the magistrate judge's exercise of jurisdiction.
 In cases that are pre-screened pursuant to 28 U.S.C. § 1915(e)(2), 28 U.S.C. § 1915A(a), 42 U.S.C. § 1997e(c), or Rule 4 of the Rules Governing Section 2254 Cases in the United States District Courts, the clerk will serve the notice and consent election form after all parties ordered to be served have made an appearance.
 In all other cases, the clerk will serve the notice and consent election form within seven days after the last party has appeared.
 At the direction of the court, the clerk may conduct new consent elections at any time. - (d) Return of Consent Election Forms.
-Parties have 14 days from service of the clerk's notice and consent election form to complete and return the form to the clerk.
-If any party's form is not received within 17 days after service, that party is deemed to have withheld consent.
-The clerk will keep custody of all consent election forms.
+Parties have 14 days from service of the clerk's notice to file the consent election form.
+If any party's form is not filed within 17 days after service, that party is deemed to have withheld consent.
 If all parties give consent, the case will be reassigned to a magistrate judge for all purposes, including trial and entry of judgment, pursuant to 28 U.S.C. § 636(c).

-73.2 Motion for Reassignment.
+73.2 Motion for Reassignment

 All parties may jointly move for reassignment from an active Article III judge to a magistrate judge, based on each party's written consent as shown in the motion.
 The court may, in its discretion, grant or deny such a motion.